kubernetes/enhancements/keps/sig-node/4381-dra-structured-parameters/README.md

 The `ResourceClassName` field may be left empty.
 The parameters are sufficient to determine which driver needs to provide resources.
 This leads to some corner cases:
-- Empty `ResourceClassName` and nil `ParametersRef`: this is a claim which requests no resources.
+- Empty `ResourceClassName` and no parameters: this is a claim which requests no resources.
 Such a claim can always be allocated with an empty result.
 Allowing this simplifies code generators which dynamically fill in the resource requests because they are allowed to generate an empty claim.
-- Non-empty `ResourceClassName`, nil `ParametersRef`, nil `ResourceClass.DefaultClaimParametersRef`: this is handled the same way, the only difference is that the cluster admin has decided that such claims need no resources by not providing default parameters.
+- Non-empty `ResourceClassName`, no parameters, nil `ResourceClass.DefaultClaimParametersRef`: this is handled the same way, the only difference is that the cluster admin has decided that such claims need no resources by not providing default parameters.